What You Need to Know About Respiratory Therapy for COPD

-My first pulmonary function test showed my lung function (fev1) was 22 percent — many would say I was in the category of “it’s too late.”
-Fast forward five years and structurally my disease hasn’t changed, but if COPD was measured by quality of life then my disease has improved dramatically.
+My first pulmonary function test showed my lung function (fev1) was 22% — many would say I was in the category of “it’s too late.”
+Fast forward five years and structurally my disease has not changed, but if COPD was measured by quality of life, then my disease has improved dramatically.

 Terms like “end stage COPD” and staging COPD by numbers is outdated and not helpful to a patient, as there is far more to our disease than a stack of numbers.
-Yes, these numbers are important as an overview of our condition, but surely those numbers can’t determine our destiny.
+Yes, these numbers are important as an overview of our condition, but surely those numbers cannot determine our destiny.

 Single dimension patient treatment is also outdated.
 With advances in what we know about respiratory diseases, as well as the expertise we have in a range of respiratory healthcare professionals, having one person managing a patient should not be acceptable.